-There were 198 boys and girls who participated in this study and were planned to take study treatment.
-The participants were 3 to 17 years old.
+There were 213 Japanese male and female participants who joined this study and took treatment.
+The participants were 16 to 65 years old.

-The study included participants who took study treatment in 2 countries: Canada and the United States.
+The study included participants who took study treatment in Japan.

 In this study, the researchers planned to include participants with epilepsy who: